How Much is a K1 Visa?

-In addition, there are miscellaneous costs.
+In addition, there are other small miscellaneous costs.
 For example, you will need to pay to have any supporting documents which are in a foreign language translated into English (for example a birth certificate), for a passport for your fiance (if she does not already have one) and passport photos for the case.

 Cost for Legal Help

 Obviously if you file your case yourself you will only need to pay the filing fees in your case.